Glockie-Bae/MTWNet/README.md

 ### Model Ablations

-To verify the effectiveness of each component of GLMS, we provide a detailed ablation study of the Multi-scale Wavelet Convolution and Frequency-domain Detail Enhancement modules on all 29 experimental benchmarks.
+To verify the effectiveness of each component of MTWNet, we provide a detailed ablation study of the Multi-scale Wavelet Convolution and Frequency-domain Detail Enhancement modules on all 29 experimental benchmarks.

 <p align="center">
 <img src=".\pic\ablation.png" alt="" align=center />